skalpin/skalpin.github.io/_posts/2015-12-21-Simple-irc-client.md

 And that's it!
 You've just logged into an irc server, sent it a few commands to tell it what your nickname should be and what channel you want to be in.
 Then you sent a message to the channel using PRIVMSG.
-If you want to experiment with other commands you can type HELP <command> into the telnet session to learn more.
+If you want to experiment with other commands you can type HELP into the telnet session to learn more.

 ##C\#